-Brooklyn Bedding uses 4″ of latex foam to deliver great bounce and push back.
+Brooklyn Bedding uses 4″ of TitanFlex foam, a responsive poly foam, to deliver great bounce and push back.
 This push back helps improve sex enjoyment on the mattress, as it behaves similar to how an innerspring would in this regard (however, not quite at the same level as an innerspring).
 Slightly better than average edge support makes the Brooklyn Bedding a good all around option for both sex and sleep alike.

 Read our full Brooklyn Bedding mattress review here.

 The Alexander Hybrid mattress is one of Nest Bedding’s most luxury level mattresses.
 Build from a high-end zoned coil system and topped with layers of memory foam and a thick quilted cover, the Alexander Hybrid creates a beautiful combination of great bounce, edge support, and comfort.
 The Alexander Hybrid has a quality and performance level that would put it in the $3-4K range in-stores, making it a steal at $999 for a Queen.

 Read our full Nest Bedding Alexander Hybrid mattress review here.

 The Purple mattress is built from 3 layers of foam and gel polymer.
 The gel polymer is really what makes the Purple unique.
 This patented hyper elastic polymer creates impressive cooling, bounce, and instantaneous response.
 A leaner 9.5″ profile gives it a clean and modern aesthetic in any room.
 This mattress is a great choice for sleepers who want the added bounce / response, but don’t want coils.

 Read our full Purple mattress review here.